guidoschmidt/hicetnunc.wiki.backup/General.md

 ## Do you support multiple languages?
 Yes, we are actively working on supporting multiple languages.
 You can follow the development [here](https://github.com/hicetnunc2000/hicetnunc/issues/173)

-## I received some tez, so i suppose I sold a work.
-But where do i see which OBJKT I sold?

-First of all, congratulations.
-You can use the following the track your recent sales: https://hicdex.com/sold